jaysnanavati/MemoryMutationTestingEngine/README.md

 To run this engine, you will need to download and install TXL: http://www.txl.ca/

-This tool requires CUnit Test for every subject to be mutated.
+This tool requires the Programs Under Test using CuTest as their unit-testing library.
 (See examples in PUTs/)

 This repository comes with 16 example subjects, located in PUTs/